THE EIGHT BEATITUDES OF JESUS

 for theirs is the Kingdom of Heaven."

 Jesus said many times that those who follow Him will be persecuted.
 "If they persecute me, they will persecute you" (John 15:20-21).
 Stephen, Peter and Paul, nearly all of the Apostles, and many Christians in the Roman era suffered martyrdom.
-Oppressive governments and endless conflicts in the last one hundred years, such as World Wars l and ll, and the War in Iraq have seen their share of martyrs, such as Maximilian Kolbe, Dietrich Bonhoeffer, Latin American martyrs, and Middle East Christians.
+Oppressive governments and endless conflicts in the last one hundred years, such as World Wars I and II, and the Middle East Wars in Iraq, Egypt, and Syria have seen their share of martyrs, such as Maximilian Kolbe, Dietrich Bonhoeffer, Latin American martyrs, and Middle East Christians.
 The Central American Martyrs include the 38 recognized martyrs of La Cristiada, the Cristero War from 1926 to 1929, when the Mexican government persecuted priests of the Catholic Church, such as St. Christopher Magallanes, St. Toribio Romo Gonzalez, and the 14 year old martyr Blessed Jose Luis Sanchez del Rio.
 St. Maximilian Kolbe offered his life in place of a stranger at the Auschwitz death camps on August 14, 1941.
 Dietrich Bonhoeffer was a Lutheran pastor who was hung on April 9, 1945 for condemning the leadership of Hitler in Nazi Germany.
 Another Central American martyr was Oscar Romero, Archbishop of San Salvador, who was assassinated while saying Mass at Divine Providence Hospital on March 24, 1980 for speaking out against government human rights violations.
-Christians in Iraq have suffered severe persecution throughout the Iraq War.
+Middle Eastern Christians have suffered severe persecution since the Iraq War.
 At least 58 Christians were slaughtered at Sunday Mass at Our Lady of Salvation Syriac Eastern Catholic Church in Baghdad on October 31, 2010.
+The present turmoil in Syria has left 500,000 Christian refugees displaced from their homes, having fled to Jordan, Lebanon, and other Middle Eastern countries.
 But the Lord promised those that suffer for his sake will be rewarded with the Kingdom of Heaven!